TheMisinformationGame/MisinformationGame/docs/GettingStarted.md

 You must host your own version of the Misinformation Game to use it for your studies.
 The installation process can take a few hours, but you only have to follow it once.
-This process is described [here](/Installation).
+See the [Installation guide](/Installation) for step-by-step instructions.

 ## 4. Test your Study
 {:#test}

 Once you have deployed your own instance of the Misinformation Game, you may upload your study to test it!
-The process to download your study, upload it, and test it, is described [here](/StudyConfiguration#upload).
+See the [Upload your Study guide](/StudyConfiguration#upload) for instructions on downloading, uploading, and testing your study.
 You may also use the **Update Study** button to introduce changes to your study, as you fine-tune it for your research.